-Incoming requests to the link resolver for available services is only based on OpenURL.
+Incoming requests to the link resolver for available services are only based on OpenURL.

-Outgoing links to providers content is based on HTTP requests based on the provider's link syntax which can be OpenURL or any other HTTP syntax.
+Outgoing links to providers content is based on HTTP requests that are based on the provider's link syntax, which can be OpenURL or any other HTTP syntax.

 Can the link resolver offer multiple linking options - including print?